|

 internal geometry

-has some amazing implications.
-In the next sections those implications will
+This internal geometry has some amazing implications.
+In the next sections those implications will be explained.

-be explained.
 This section shows how this internal geometry functions.
-See
+See the main-section

 Crop Circle Reconstructions